This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 Black beard/brush algae is a form of "red algae" in the genus Audouinella that commonly attaches to edges of plant leaves or drift wood and is more common in low CO2 water conditions, that are low in most minerals (although often high in iron), carbonates, and pH, although these algae will also grow in alkaline, high pH waters as well.

 (Click on the picture to the left for another view)

-This is in my opinion is the most aggravating freshwater algae I know of and I have not found a magic bullet for this as of yet, although of late based on feedback of many other experts in the field, good quality lighting seems to make a big difference.
+This is in my opinion is the most aggravating freshwater algae I know of and I have not found a 100% magic bullet for this as of yet, although of late based on feedback of many other experts in the field, good quality lighting seems to make a big difference.
 I also have plant keeping friends in hobby and profession that also want to pull their hair out when it comes to this algae, but these are the persons that have told me of late that switching from lighting such as T5 to high quality LEDs has made a big difference

 This furry, thread-like flora attaches to various aquarium surfaces including the edges of plant leaves, filter tubes and even gravel.
 It may have many colors (purple, gray-green, black) and resembles beard hair or fur.

 In the aquarium literature, this nuisance is often called beard or brush algae.

 Most aquarists consider BBA to come in three forms;